Everything Royal

 By Caroline Graham in Los Angeles and Paul Henderson in London

-Princess Diana's private address book, packed with the names of some of the most powerful and influential people in the world, has ended up in the hands of a shadowy private collector, The Mail on Sunday can reveal.
-The 44 page book, bound in embossed blue leather, was sold earlier this year for 40,000 ponds by an American dealer in royal memorabilia to a millionaire socialite in Japan.
+Princess Diana's private address book, packed with the names of some of the most powerful and influential people in the world, has ended up in the hands of a private collector, The Mail on Sunday can reveal.
+The 44 page book, bound in embossed blue leather, was sold earlier this year for 40,000 pounds by an American dealer in royal memorabilia to a millionaire socialite in Japan.
 It contains scores of home numbers and addresses for Diana's closet friends and contacts, and testifies to the extraordinary range of her social circle.
 There are numerous entries for her lover, Dodi Fayed and his Father, Harrod's owner Mohammed Fayed.
 Other famous names include US Secretary of State Colin Powell, Margaret Thatcher, Michael Barrymore, Lord Attenborough who was a father figure to her and pop singer Bryan Adams.
 Diana's astrologer Debbie Frank and faith healer Rita Rogers are listed along side society jeweler Theo Fennell.
 The US millionaire Teddy Forstmann; once rumored to be a lover, Elton John and Henry and Nancy Kissinger are also featured as is her favorite photographer Marion Testino and the late designer Gianni Versace.

 It appears Diana compiled the book in the months before her death, clearly transferring many numbers at the same time from an earlier list.
 Other, newer, numbers and addresses are added in different inks-but all in her distinctive looping hand.
 The volume is embossed with her personal crest with a crown atop a capitol D. A hand writing expert confirmed last week that the volume was genuine.
 The book is one of the most intimate royal artifacts ever to be exposed to the public gaze, and it's emergence onto the open market will alarm courtiers.
 They will be intrigued, too, by the role in the affair played by Paul Burrell-Diana's famous Rock-for it is known that the ex-butler once had possession of an address book of hers, only for it to mysteriously disappear.